keepaliveit-staging/staging.keepaliveit.co.uk/_pages/jobs.markdown

 ## **Referral Scheme**

-Bonus for referring someone for a Job at Cuvva.
+Bonus for referring someone for a Job at Keep-Alive I.T.
 The bonus is claimable in the form of an Amazon voucher or cash payment.
 The referral bonus is taxable.

 The bonus amounts are based on the roles and outlined below: